will-iamalpine/EnergyMeter/README.md

 Provide a proof of concept residential energy disaggregation feedback mechanism to provide a breakdown of appliance-specific consumption information in realtime, in a nonintrusive manner (e.g. no extra wiring/electrical work) at a low cost.
 Such a device would involve current and voltage sensors, which would then break down the unique signature of an appliance.

 ## Problem Statement:
-No low-cost device exists to inform power consumption in real-time.
+Few low-cost devices exist to inform appliance-level power consumption in real-time, providing consumers little opportunity to understand where to conserve electricity.
 Existing plug-level devices (such as the KillaWatt) only measure consumption of individual appliances, and require a plug at each outlet.
 Nonintrusive Aggregated Load Monitoring (NIALM) algorithms have not been used to their full potential value, reducing the impact of Smart Metering deployment.
-There is a need for real-time disaggregation monitoring for whole-home power consumption, as studies have shown that a >12% annualized savings results from realtime appliance-level energy consumption feedback [1].
+There is a need for an open-source real-time disaggregation monitoring for whole-home power consumption, as studies have shown that a >12% annualized savings results from realtime appliance-level energy consumption feedback [1].

 ![image](https://user-images.githubusercontent.com/8934290/54468562-2297be00-474b-11e9-89aa-9c5172b7f9e7.png)